-WESTLAKE TERRACE: Westlake Terrace is classified as a 90-foot two-lane Business District Street with Planned Bus Rapid Transit.
+Westlake Terrace: Westlake Terrace is classified as a 90-foot two-lane Business District Street with Planned Bus Rapid Transit.
 The existing section has four (4) lanes; however, the Sector Plan recommends that the segment adjacent to the Property reduce its number of travel lanes from four (4) to two (2) while maintaining the 90-foot width recommendation.
 The additional space is intended to support high-quality bicycle facilities with sufficiently wide separation from vehicles.

 The lane reduction will require the Applicant to restripe Westlake Terrace.
-A section for the proposed roadway is shown in Figure 15.
-The Applicant proposes to maintain the 90' right-of-way and is able to achieve the non-vehicular elements recommended by the Design Guidelines including a ten-foot wide master-planned bidirectional separated bicycle lane facility.
+The Applicant proposes to maintain the 90' right-of-way and is able to achieve the non-vehicular elements recommended by the Design Guidelines including a ten-foot-wide master-planned bidirectional separated bicycle lane facility.